PLSysSec/haybale/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/cdisselkoen/haybale/master/LICENSE)

 `haybale` is a general-purpose symbolic execution engine written in Rust.
-It operates on LLVM IR, which allows it to analyze programs written in any language which compiles to LLVM IR - C/C++, Rust, Swift, and more.
+It operates on LLVM IR, which allows it to analyze programs written in C/C++, Rust, Swift, or any other language which compiles to LLVM IR.
 In this way, it may be compared to [KLEE], as it has similar goals, except that `haybale` is written in Rust and makes some different design decisions.
 That said, `haybale` makes no claim of being at feature parity with KLEE.

 ### Okay, but what is a symbolic execution engine?

-A symbolic execution engine is essentially a way of mathematically reasoning about the behavior of a function or program.
+A symbolic execution engine is a way of reasoning - rigorously and mathematically - about the behavior of a function or program.
 It can reason about _all possible inputs_ to a function without literally brute-forcing every single one.
 For instance, a symbolic execution engine like `haybale` can answer questions
 like:

-- Are there any inputs to <some function> that cause it to return 0?
+- Are there any inputs to (some function) that cause it to return 0?
 What are they?
 - Is it possible for this loop to execute exactly 17 times?
 - Can this pointer ever be NULL?

 Symbolic execution engines answer these questions by converting each variable in the program or function into a mathematical expression which depends on the function or program inputs.
-It then uses an SMT solver to answer questions about these expressions, such as the questions listed above.
+Then they use an SMT solver to answer questions about these expressions, such as the questions listed above.

 ## Getting started